nestor-c/chip8/README.md

 options available to the linker and compiler such as -I for pointing the compiler to include directories -L for naming the library used and -g used to add debugging symbols to the compiled executable.

 I then moved on to learning the cmake build system and learned to compile a basic program.
-Learned to accomplish the same compilation
-I was doing with the GNU C++ compiler and Clang compiler.
+I learned to accomplish the same compilation between the GNU C++ compiler and Clang compiler.

 In debugging the program I gained familiarity with the address sanitizer.
+I also learned basic game development fundamentals like that of the event loop and ways to ensure a specific frame rate is reached.